ashley26185/GeneralNotes/Splunk/Commands.md

 # multivalue commands
 A multi value field is like an array

+## Key Commands
-## makemv - convert a field into multi value field
+  - makemv - convert a field into multi value field
-## mvexpand - expand a multi value field into multiple rows
+  - mvexpand - expand a multi value field into multiple rows
-## mvcombine - combine multiple rows into a single multi value field if other columns are the same.
+  - mvcombine - combine multiple rows into a single multi value field if other columns are the same.
 The mvcombine command creates a multivalue version of the field you specify, as well as a single value version of the field.
 The multivalue version is displayed by default
-## nomv - changes multivalue to singlevalue
+  - nomv - changes multivalue to singlevalue

-## eval multivalue
+## eval multivalue functions
     - mvappend
     - mvcount
     - mvfilter(<predicate>) /